julissaybarra/Santa/README.md

 # Santa

-Authors - Tyler Sanbar, Kyle Weidner,
+Authors - Tyler Sanbar, Kyle Weidner, Julissa Hutchison-Ybarra

 This project displays a graphical window that allows for input of a kids name, their prefered present, and whether they are naughty or nice.
 If they are naughty they get coal, like they deserve.